polimi-ispl/jpeg-ai-antifor/README.md

 conda env create -f envinroment.yml conda activate jpeg-ai-antifor
 ```
-3. download the [dataset] of the paper and extract it in the *data* folder.
+3. download the [dataset] of the paper and extract it in the *data* folder (data to be uploaded soon!)
 4. download the pretrained models for the various detectors and extract them in the corresponding *utils/third_party* folder.
 Refer to the README.md file in the *utils/third_party* folder for more information.

 # Running the code